PreBurntToast/fusion-ibom-export/README.md

 # fusion-ibom-export

+Uses https://github.com/openscopeproject/InteractiveHtmlBom and puts an internal script function so you dont have to use a console and type any commands to use it for knuckle dragging mechanical engineers like me.

 **Automating the .brd export from Fusion 360:** if you're working in Fusion 360's Electronics workspace, you can skip the manual File > Export step — [PreBurntToast](https://github.com/PreBurntToast)'s